 I didn’t talk about Nick or his disease.
 I’ve been through more introductions at lunches, dinners and meetings than I can count.
 I found myself omitting the fact that I even had an identical twin brother when it was time to “tell us a little about yourself.”
 When people heard that I had an identical twin, the next question was, “What does your brother do?”

 Nick’s and my story goes back to our premature births and time together in the neonatal intensive care unit.
 We grew up pretty much inseparable.
 I noticed that his behavior started changing in high school, but how can you tell what’s beyond typical teenage angst?
 We roomed together in our freshman year of college, and that’s when I knew something was seriously wrong.
+These were the first signs of schizophrenia.
 He wouldn’t shower for days, stayed in bed, missed classes.
 He moved back home and went to Oakton, but things just got worse.
 By 2008 he was having psychotic episodes.
 In the summer of 2009 he was diagnosed with schizoaffective disorder.
 After a few failed medications, his psychiatrist found one that worked.

 I noticed that his behavior started changing in high school, but how can you tell what’s beyond typical teenage angst?